Important information to prepare for disasters, the recovery response and staying safe.

 • You are not covered for the recovery of your livestock or assistance to save your livestock under FMG’s livestock policy wording.
 Exposure is not part of the policy, so it is best to listen to advice from MetService and Civil Defence and move stock to safer ground if possible before an event occurs.

-*Our livestock policy overs accidental death from fire.
+*Our livestock policy covers accidental death from fire.

 The first step is to follow the instructions and advice from the Civil Defence, NZ Government, and your regional council.
 Your safety is the priority, so please do not put yourself at risk by assisting your stock while an event is occurring.